ELPS Series 4 Evacuation Lift Power Systems

 What is ELPS?

 Evacuation Lift Power Systems (ELPS) can be used on any dedicated lift (elevator), whether traction or hydraulic.
-The unit is a compact standby power system built in a steel enclosure comprising a high-performance intelligent rectifier battery charger, maintenance-free battery and a PWM inverter with integral output transformer for galvanic isolation.
+The unit is a compact standby power system built in a steel enclosure comprising a high-performance intelligent rectifier battery charger, maintenance-free battery.
 An automatic bypass feature is also provided.

 How Do ELPS Work?